nikandt/woodsat/README.md

    * ESP32 dev board + SX126X with crystal (Custom build, OLED optional)
    * ESP32 dev board + SX126X with TCXO (Custom build, OLED optional)
    * ESP32 dev board + SX127X (Custom build, OLED optional)
+* Semtec SX1276
+* HopeRF RFM69
+* STM32WL
+* Gnuradio with GR-Lora
+* Amplifier

+### Raw

+Communicating on 433-438 MHz without LoRa:

+* Detailed protocol information will be available on this site near launch.

 ## How to know where the satellite is